FreeDSx/LDAP/docs/Server/Schema.md

 ### extensibleObject

-Adding `extensibleObject` as an auxiliary class bypasses the attribute-set checks.
+Adding `extensibleObject` as an auxiliary class lets an entry hold any attribute the schema defines, whether or not its object classes permit it.

 ```php
 $entry = Entry::fromArray(